Categories

 Uncategorized

-Our number of Ride To Work “graduates (people who keep their job and find their own way to work) continues to growOver 175 riders have now graduated!!!!
+Our number of Ride To Work “graduates (people who keep their job and find their own way to work) continues to growOver 200 riders have now graduated!!!!
 Some are able to purchase a car or a moped, others found a carpool, some moved close enough to walk to work, still others rode with us until they got their car fixed.
 Some were short term riders who would have lost their job without our help.
-We work to stay in touch with our graduates and are pleased that about 90% are still working six months after graduating and 72% are still working a year after graduating, and many have even gotten promotions!
+We work to stay in touch with our graduates and are pleased that about 90% are still working six months after graduating and about 75% are still working a year after graduating, and many have even gotten promotions!

 Don rode with us a couple of days a week when his work schedule didn’t allow him to take the bus.
 He was able to work part time despite a disability.
 He ultimately qualified for SSDI and was able to find his own rides.
 Here are his comments after graduating: “The Ride to Work team gave me a much needed reliable, dependable ride back and forth to work when I needed it.
 I plan to continue working part time and using my disability to help me move forward in my life.
 I just wanted to thank everyone for all they have provided me with.”